cloudmesh/cloudmesh-cc/README.md

 ## References

 An older version of the poster is available as ppt and PDF file.
 However, that version is no longer valid and is superseded by this document.

 * [Poster Presentation (PPTX)](https://github.com/cloudmesh/cloudmesh-cc/raw/main/documents/analytics-service.pptx)
 * [Poster Presentation (PDF)](https://github.com/cloudmesh/cloudmesh-cc/raw/main/documents/analytics-service.pdf)

+The listed earlier poster contains inaccurate staements.

 ## Background